convox/convox/docs/help/troubleshooting.md

 - [Azure](https://status.azure.com/en-us/status)
 - [Digital Ocean](https://status.digitalocean.com/)

 And to retry your installation after a few minutes.
+You can retry the installation by simply running `convox rack update -r <rackname>`.
 If your Rack consistently fails to install into your Cloud provider and there are no relevant issues reported then please raise a [support ticket](/help/support) for us to investigate.

 ### Scaling